aragon/osx-commons/configs/README.md

 - Networks
   - RPC url
   - if it is a testnet or not
-  - chainID
+  - chain ID
   - alias for ethers and Alchemy subgraph
 - Deployments of the OSx protocol grouped by network
   - Version
   - Contract name
   - Contract address
   - Deployment transaction
-  - Block number when the contract was deployed (This can differ from when the contract was activated and put in use)
+  - Block number when the contract was deployed (which can differ from when the contract was activated and put in use)

 ## Installation